AreaFiftyLAN/lancie-api/README.md

 ### Tools
 -   [PostgresQL](https://www.postgresql.org/)
--   [Mailcatcher](https://mailcatcher.me/), creates a mailserver locally on your pc.
+-   [Mailcatcher](https://mailcatcher.me/).
+Creates a mailserver locally on your pc.
 Mailcatcher catches all mail sent from the API and displays them in a web interface.
 Unix-like systems: `gem install mailcatcher`.
 Windows users can try mailcatcher as well, but [Papercut](https://github.com/changemakerstudios/papercut) has an easier installation.
--   [Docker](https://www.docker.com), can be used as an alternative to postgresql.
+-   [Docker](https://www.docker.com).
+Can be used as an alternative to postgresql.

 ### Docker
 The postgres install can be quite a hassle, docker can also be used for this.
 After docker is installed, create a postgres container: `docker run --name lancie_postgres -p 5432:5432 -d postgres`.
 Connect to the running container with `docker exec -tiu postgres lancie_postgres psql` and create a new database with `CREATE DATABASE lancie-dev`.
 This is everything you need to start the LANcie-API, if, at any later point, you need to connect to the database, you can enter `docker exec -tiu postgres lancie_postgres psql -d lancie-dev`